 - Restructure misaligned reward and contracting – In construction profit increases as cost and billable hours (effort) increase.
 This drives up both.
-CATALYST-based Systems Approach provides impartial value determination.
+The Systems Approach provides impartial value determination.
 This enables the design and building team compensation (return on effort) to improve by reduced (rather increased) cost and effort – as is the case in manufacturing.

 - Aggressive Automation – Non-productive (waste and support) labor makes up over 90% of construction effort according to the Construction Industry Institute.
-The Catalyst-based Systems Approach standardizes, integrates, and automates each stage to dramatically reduce the non-productive preconstruction labor.
+The Systems Approach standardizes, integrates, and automates each stage to dramatically reduce the non-productive preconstruction labor.
 It also increases construction productivity by reducing common design defects.

 - Manufacturing-inspired Production – McKinsey limits manufacturing-inspired concepts to pre-fabrication.
-The Catalyst-based Systems Approach transitions every phase - space programming to going-live - from one-off, reinvent-the-wheel-on-every project - to a systematic assembly of componentry that is pre-programmed, pre-designed, pre-priced, and ultimately pre-purchased.
+The Systems Approach transitions every phase - space programming to going-live - from one-off, reinvent-the-wheel-on-every project - to a systematic assembly of componentry that is pre-programmed, pre-designed, pre-priced, and ultimately pre-purchased.
 Pre-fabrication, although the last step, is a very important piece of the puzzle.

 Transitioning construction from its one-off approach to manufacturing-inspired construction requires some upfront investment – what we call “Building the Plant”.
 The Pareto Principle applies here – to pre-plan, -program, -design, -price, -procure the 20% of the componentry that makes up 80% of the project whole.
 With the “Plant” in operation – we are ready to substantially “Produce the Product” that is already 80% programmed, designed, priced, procured and ready for fabrication and assembly.

-The Systems approach – including manufacturing-inspired construction - applies to customized buildings as well as highly prototypical buildings.
+The Systems Approach – including manufacturing-inspired construction - applies to customized buildings as well as highly prototypical buildings.
 This approach – and its data engine (Building CATALYST) – result from two inspirations.
 The first is the W.E.
 Deming management philosophy, which is grounded in systems theory.
-You can learn more here: Reinventing Means Rethinking Construction.
+You can learn more here: Reinventing Construction.
 The second comes from Steelcase – the world’s largest interior systems manufacturer – and their Workstage brand of buildings.
 The Workstage vision developed around a kit-of-parts from the data cabling to curtainwall – and much of the componentry and assemblies in between.
 As shown in Figure 1, Workstage enabled customization of the kit within a building line or elemental assembly.